KQKZ

-KQKZ (92.1 FM) is a commercial radio station in Bakersfield, California.
+KQKZ (92.1 FM) is a commercial radio station licensed to Bakersfield, California, United States.
 It airs a bilingual gold-based adult contemporary format branded as "Retro 92.1" and is owned by Lotus Communications.
-Its studios and offices are on Commerce Drive in southwest Bakersfield near the Kern River.
+Its studios are on Commerce Drive in southwest Bakersfield near the Kern River.

-KQKZ is a Class A FM station with an effective radiated power (ERP) of 4,200 watts.
-Its transmitter is on Round Mountain Road in Choctaw Valley, northeast of Bakersfield.
-KQKZ broadcasts using HD Radio technology.
+KQKZ's transmitter is sited on Round Mountain Road in Choctaw Valley, northeast of Bakersfield.
+KQKZ broadcasts in HD Radio.